cryptohack/cryptohack-blog/_posts/2020-11-14-macos-ocsp-disaster.md

 ![OCSP packet in wireshark](/assets/images/apple-ocsp-wireshark.jpg?style=centerme)

-Adding encryption is possible, and there's a better, more private version called [OSCP stapling](https://en.wikipedia.org/wiki/OCSP_stapling), but Apple is not using either of these things.
+Adding encryption is possible, and there's a better, more private version called [OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling), but Apple is not using either of these things.

 ### A Better Future